Healthier Bacon Gouda Breakfast Enchiladas

 These breakfast enchiladas stuff center cut bacon and egg whites inside low carb flatbreads and are smothered in a gouda cheese sauce.
 They’re so rich and creamy, you’ll never believe each one has 15 grams of protein with just 190 calories and 3 WW SmartPoints!

 Before we get to the ingredients and recipe, I’d like to disclose that I received the Cut Da Carb flatbreads in this recipe for free.
 I love the product and have used them in similar recipes like my creamy chicken enchiladas, but you can make do with other flatbreads and tortillas for these breakfast enchiladas.
+My ground chicken and rice enchiladas call for Mission Carb Balance, for another lower carb example.

 Ingredients for Bacon Gouda Breakfast Enchiladas